Denzel Washington

 BirthdayDec 28, 1954

-On stage, he has acted in productions of both Coriolanus (1979), and The Tragedy of Richard III (1990) at The Public Theater.
+On stage, he has acted in The Public Theater productions of Coriolanus (1979) and The Tragedy of Richard III (1990).
 He made his Broadway debut in the Ron Milner play Checkmates (1988).
 He won the Tony Award for Best Actor in a Play for his role as a disillusioned working class father in the Broadway revival of August Wilson's play Fences (2010).
-He has also acted in the Broadway revivals of William Shakespeare's Julius Caesar (2005), Lorraine Hansberry's play A Raisin in the Sun (2014), and Eugene O'Neill's play The Iceman Cometh (2018).
+He has also acted in the Broadway revivals of William Shakespeare's Julius Caesar (2005) and Othello (2025), Lorraine Hansberry's play A Raisin in the Sun (2014), and Eugene O'Neill's play The Iceman Cometh (2018).

 Biography from the Wikipedia article Denzel Washington.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.